annalhq/StreetFighter/README.md

 # Game Development

-Personal game development projects.
+Personal game development projects using OOP, JS and FSM(Finite State Machines)

-Thanks to the tutorials by Anthony Sherratt and Chris Lis.
+>Thanks to the tutorials by Anthony Sherratt